arrilot/laravel-widgets/README.md

 Done.

 By default nothing is shown until ajax call is finished.

-It can be customized by adding `placeholder()` method to the widget class.
+This can be easily customized by adding a `placeholder()` method to the widget class.

 ```php
 public function placeholder()